-2.13.
-Stagecoach Mountain Residential (SMR) Zone District
+2.13 Stagecoach Mountain Residential (SMR) Zone District

 - A. Purpose.
-This Zone District is intended to provide for areas of residential development within the area defined by the Recreation Oriented Development classification on the Stagecoach Community Plan Future Land Use Map.
-Commercial uses are not appropriate in areas within this Zone District. - B. Dimensional and Infrastructure Requirements - 1.
+The SMR Zone District is intended to provide for areas of residential development within the area defined by the Recreation Oriented Development classification in the Stagecoach Community Plan Future Land Use Plan.
+Commercial uses are generally not appropriate in areas within this Zone District. - B. Dimensional and Infrastructure Requirements - 1.
 Table 2.13-1 identifies the dimensional and infrastructure requirements for all parcels in the SMR Zone District.